- What's a TM?

 Many of us have been there: You catch or hatch a near-perfect or flat-out perfect Dratini.
 You walk it for a hundred kilometers or more, catching and hatching more along the way until you finally have the 125 candy needed to evolve a Dragonite.

 Your eyes light up.
-Your finger shakes.
+Your finger shakes on your iPhone or Android phone.
 You tap the evolve button.
 And…

 Steel Wing + Hyper Beam

 The worst moveset in the current pool and one that's nowhere nearly as effective as the best, Dragon Tail + Outrage.